CodeAdminDe/helm-charts/charts/outline/README.md

 </pre>
 </div>
 			</td>
-			<td>This block configures the dependeny / subchart details for bitnami/postgresql.
+			<td>[DEPRECATED] This block configures the dependeny / subchart details for bitnami/postgresql.
+It is deprecated and disabled since release >=0.6.0, in favour of useCnpgCluster block.
+Note that postgresql and useCnpgCluster blocks cannot be used together.
 Please take a look into the values.yaml to get a more detailed view of the needed settings.
 If you'd want to tweak settings, please take a look at the upstream values.yaml at https://github.com/bitnami/charts/blob/main/bitnami/postgresql/values.yaml</td>
 		</tr>
 		<tr>
-			<td id="provideMinioApiAsIngressSubpath"><a href="./values.yaml#L219">provideMinioApiAsIngressSubpath</a></td>
+			<td id="provideMinioApiAsIngressSubpath"><a href="./values.yaml#L235">provideMinioApiAsIngressSubpath</a></td>
 			<td>
 object
 </td>